 - Garlic salt

 Start by placing boneless skinless chicken pieces into your slow cooker.
 In a mixing bowl, add all the above listed ingredients and stir well to combine.
 Smother chicken with sauce and cook.
 Yep, that's pretty much it!

 This creamy chicken dish works perfectly with boneless, skinless chicken breasts and thighs.
-I haven’t personally made it with bone in pieces, but I imagine it would be delicious on legs, thighs and drumsticks, in particular.
+I haven't made it with bone-in pieces, but I believe it would be delicious on legs, thighs, and drumsticks.
 If you try it on any bone-in pieces, I would love to hear how it goes in the comments below!

 If you don’t have a preference taste-wise, thighs are the way to go.
 However, if you are a fan of less fatty chicken, stick with those breasts!
 If you do decide to use breasts and feel they are a little too dry, slicing or shredding them after cooking will help them to absorb more sauce.

 Serving this dish with sides that can absorb some of the excess sauce will make for a marvelous meal.
 This includes rice, baked potato, mashed potato, mashed cauliflower, riced cauliflower, and broccoli.
 Pasta and some crusty bread for dipping would also be great choices.